4 effective Measures To Reduce Injuries on the worksite

 Keep these principles in mind:

-No 1, wear the correct safety gear while working.
+No 1, wear the correct personal fall protection while working.

 No 2, follow the safety operation rules and warning signs.

-No 3, use edge protection systems, personal fall arrest systems and safety nets.
+No 3, use edge protection systems and safety nets.

 No 4, put forth your best effort to be healthy.